nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 * In this post we will learn how to sub-mount a flask application under a URL prefix

 ## Use cases
-* mounting an application under a url prefix can help in dispatching multiple python applications
+Mounting an application under a URL prefix can help in
+* dispatching multiple flask applications from a single server
+* Placing the flask application behind a reverse proxy like

 ### extract variables from URL segments
 ```py